"Modern stories should make the mind stretch, challenging stereotypes, meaning." - D.L.

 The Drama Game

-Official Selection of the Academy Award Qualifying Los Angles Shorts Film Festival, 2015
+-Officially Invited to the Academy Award-Qualifying Los Angles Shorts Film Festival, 2015

 Rivals take a routine game to the limits when a group of drama students compete to stay in character the longest.